 - 4 Cups Water

 - Check kombu and wipe clean any dirt or grit (usually not needed for today's commercial preparations.)
 DO NOT wipe off white substance (mannitol) as it contributes to the umami.
 Make a couple slits in the kombu to help release more favor.

-- Put kombu into the water to rehydrate for a minimum of 2-3 hours in the summertime or 4-5 hours in the winter time.
+- Put kombu into the water to rehydrate for a minimum of 2 to 3 hours in the summertime or 4 to 5 hours in the winter time.
 It is best though if left to brew overnight.

 - Slowly bring kombu dashi to a boil over medium-low heat.
 Just before the dashi begins to boil, remove the kombu.
 If left in the kombu becomes slimy and the dashi, bitter.